- British Library Online Account

 - Requesting items from Explore the British Library

 The Library has lots of different services, and lots of people who want to use more than one of them.
-At the moment, you have to register separately for each service.
 The new service enables Library users to register once centrally, and then choose which services they need to use.
 So it's a lot easier for you to keep everything up to date, and for us to administer.

 I'm not interested in other services, I just want to order books.
 Why do I have to upgrade my account?